david-streamlio/table-view-demo/README.md

 3. You can run the second demo class, `StockQuoteTableJoinStockStatsTable` using the `mvn compile exec:java@demo2` command
 4. Likewise, the third demo class, `StockPositionTableJoinStockQuoteTable` can be run using the `mvn compile exec:java@demo3` command

+## Monitoring
+1. To monitor the stock quote topic, you can run the `mvn compile exec:java@monitor-quotes` command
+2. To monitor the stock trade topic, you can run the `mvn compile exec:java@monitor-trades` command

 ## Docs

 The javadoc for the TableView API can be found at https://pulsar.apache.org/api/client/2.10.1/org/apache/pulsar/client/api/TableView.html